-Dr. Martin Benninghoff (Co-PI)
+Dr Martin Benninghoff (Co-PI)

 OSPS, Faculty of Social and Political Sciences, University of Lausanne, Switzerland

 Professor Dietmar Braun

-IEPI, Faculty of Social and Political Sciences, University of Lausanne, Switzerland
+Institute of Political and International Studies, Faculty of Social and Political Sciences, University of Lausanne, Switzerland

 Professor Jürgen Enders

-Centre for Higher Education Policy Studies (CHEPS), University of Twente, Enschede, The Netherlands
+Centre for Higher Education Policy Studies (CHEPS), University of Twente, The Netherlands

 Professor Lars Engwall

 Department of Business Studies, University of Uppsala, Sweden

-Dr. Jochen Gläser (Co-PI)
+Dr Jochen Gläser (Co-PI)

 Centre for Technology and Society, Technical University of Berlin, Germany

-Dr. Benedetto Lepori (Co-PI)
+Dr Benedetto Lepori (Co-PI)

 Centre for Organisational Research, Faculty of Economics, University of Lugano, Switzerland

 Associated Partners:

-Dr. Maria Nedeva Manchester Business School, University of Manchester, United Kingdom Professor Richard Whitley Manchester Business School, University of Manchester, United Kingdom The Academic Profession in Europe: responses to societal challenges (EUROAC) (CNCSIS, DFG, FWF, IRCHSS, NZZ, SNF) The aim of this CRP is to establish how the academic profession perceives, interprets and "digests" recent changes in its societal environment and the organisational fabric of higher education systems.
+Dr Jochen Gläser Centre for Technology and Society, Technical University of Berlin, Germany Dr Maria Nedeva Manchester Business School, University of Manchester, United Kingdom Professor Richard Whitley Manchester Business School, University of Manchester, United Kingdom The Academic Profession in Europe: Responses to Societal Challenges (EUROAC) (CNCSIS, DFG, FWF, IRCHSS, NZZ, SNF) The aim of this CRP is to establish how the academic profession perceives, interprets and "digests" recent changes in its societal environment and the organisational fabric of higher education systems.
 As regards the former, attention will be paid notably to the growing relevance of knowledge, diversification and internationalisation.
 For the latter, groups of Individual Projects will explore the impact of changes in government, management and evaluation, changing academic career settings, and professionalisation, both within academic roles and through modes of interaction and division of labour between new higher education professionals and the academic profession.
 Project Leader: